Rod Laver Arena: Basketball

 On 15 August 2015, Rod Laver Arena played host to the opening game of the 2015 FIBA Men's Oceania Basketball Championship between the Australian Boomers and the New Zealand Tall Blacks.
 In front of 15,062 fans Australia ran out 71–59 winners.

 On 11 March 2025, the National Basketball Association, the National Basketball League and the Victoria State Government announced that the New Orleans Pelicans of the NBA would play two pre-season exhibition basketball games at Rod Laver Arena, as part of the NBA x NBL: Melbourne Series.
-The Pelicans will play Melbourne United on 3 October 2025, and the South East Melbourne Phoenix on 5 October 2025.
+The Pelicans played Melbourne United on 3 October 2025, and the South East Melbourne Phoenix on 5 October 2025.